cespjnu/ec404/README.md

 (or any other basic statistics book)

 ### For Econometrics
-+ Elements of Econometrics by Jan Kmenta (or any other basic econometrics book)
++ Elements of Econometrics by Jan Kmenta
 + Introduction to Econometrics by G S Maddala
 + Econometric Methods by Johnston